appteamfbu2019/askandlearn/README.md

 **Required Must-have Stories**
 * User can sign up to create a new account (using username, password) User can Login/Logout
 * During sign up,user are required to connect through LinkedIn, extract basic information through there
-* Profiles of people with basic information (age, areas of expertise, educational levels) that user can swipe through
+* Profiles of people with basic information (age, areas of expertise, educational levels) that user can tap through
 * Tab to access the user's 'matches'
 * Tab to access the user's 'messages'
 * Implement Basic messaging function using Parse Chat